Oil drops 4 percent on oversupply, equities sell-off

 “Rising U.S. shale production levels along with a deceleration in global economic growth have threatened to offset OPEC+ efforts,” said Benjamin Lu Jiaxuan, at Singapore-based brokerage Phillip Futures.

-Additional reporting by Koustav Samanta in Singapore; editing by Dale Hudson and Jason Neely
+Additional reporting by Koustav Samanta in Singapore; editing by Jason Neely and David Evans